 - Untie blades from the deck.

-- Make sure to clean them thoroughly by water, brush, and cloth if needed.
+- Make sure to clean them thoroughly with water, brush, and cloth if needed.

 - Reinstall them properly using a spanner and the user manual.